Save 25% on Doubtful Sound Wilderness Cruises: Wilderness25. T&Cs apply.

 The fluid nature of the river poses a continuous and unpredictable risk during white water rafting.
 Changes in water levels, flow patterns, submerged obstacles, and shifting currents can occur suddenly, increasing the likelihood of capsizing, collisions with obstacles, and potentially hazardous situations for participants, leading to injury, drowning, or loss of control of the raft.

 Flips during white water rafting pose a significant hazard to participants and can occur regularly and at any time.
-These flips may result in injury or drowning due to the sudden immersion in fast-moving water, impact with rocks or debris, and potential entrapment under the overturned raft.
+These flips may result in injury or drowning due to sudden immersion in fast-moving water, impact with rocks or debris, and potential entrapment under the overturned raft.

 Entrapment during white water rafting poses a serious risk to participants, where limbs or the body can become trapped against rocks, under the raft, or in hydraulic features.
 Such entrapment can lead to drowning, injury, or even death due to the powerful forces of the moving water and the difficulty of extricating oneself from the entangled situation.